October 6, 2021

 What Parts of Medicare are optional?

 Medicare Part C (Medicare Advantage) is an optional replacement for Parts A and B. This Part is administered by private insurance companies and often provides extra coverage alongside the basic Medicare coverage.
 For instance, many Part C plans offer dental and vision coverage while some provide coverage for prescriptions and hearing aids.
-You may even find Part C plans that cover gym memberships, transportation to doctor’s appointments, and home meal delivery after being discharged from the hospital.
+You may even find Part C plans that cover fitness benefits, transportation to doctor’s appointments, and home meal delivery after being discharged from the hospital.

-Part D is another part of Medicare that is not mandatory, but it may result in late enrollment penalties.
+Part D is another Part of Medicare that is not mandatory, but it may result in late enrollment penalties.
 This Part provides coverage for prescription drug costs and can provide important savings and capabilities.
 For instance, you can choose to have your prescriptions delivered through the mail-order pharmacy option, and you might be able to get a three-month supply of your medicine.

 Why would I delay Medicare?

 If you’re working at age 65 or above, you may be able to get health insurance through your employer.
 While you may be happy with this coverage, we recommend you still explore your Medicare options.
 Medicare can work with your existing health insurance to save you even more money.
 However, discuss this with your current carrier to be sure.

 Likewise, you may be interested in delaying Medicare because you are contributing to a Health Savings Account (HSA).
 Once you enroll in Part A, you can’t contribute to a Health Savings Account anymore, but you can continue to use those for funds for any qualifying health costs.
 It may be well worth it to switch to Medicare as soon as you’re eligible and use your HSA funds for copays, coinsurance, and deductibles.